-The suffix “Battle on a living world” sounds like a XNUMX's pop song, but describes the idea of Tectonia quite aptly.
+The title suffix "Battle on a living world" sounds like a pop song from the XNUMXs, but describes the idea of Tectonia quite aptly.
 At the same time, the modular game plan ensures variety.
 Hundreds of maps can be built with it, so that the setup can be redesigned over and over again.
 Otherwise, tribal figures, dice, cards and building tiles are included, with which the tactics of one's own tribe can be made visible on the gaming table.

 There is a lot of fighting, because that's obviously what it's all about: moving troops, rolling dice and determining majorities - the basic idea of the fights is simple.
 But because warriors can be strengthened and sectors can limit army sizes, the tactical claim is preserved.
 Ultimately, it's about movement, resources - and of course victory points.